CultureAsData-UIUC/is310-fall-2024/_materials/introducing_humanities_computing/07-intro-html.md

 So in the case of Markdown, this annotating is our use of symbols like `#` to add formatting to our text.
 This is different from a programming language like Python or JavaScript, which is used to create programs that can be executed by a computer.

 Another example of a Markup language that has a long history in Computing in the Humanities is TEI, which stands for Text Encoding Initiative.
 TEI is a markup language that is used to encode texts in a way that makes them machine-readable.
-This is useful for creating digital editions of texts, which is a common project in the humanities.
 You can read more about TEI in “What Is TEI?”
 Text Encoding Initiative, 2022. [https://tei-c.org/what-is-tei/](https://tei-c.org/what-is-tei/).

 <figure>
   <a href="https://image.slidesharecdn.com/2015-08-15-datamanagementsrs-150817155314-lva1-app6891/95/research-data-management-in-the-humanities-and-social-sciences-15-638.jpg" class="image-popup">